kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_PIM_Admin_Approval.md

 7. In the **My roles | Azure AD roles** window, the **Active assignments** tab is currently selected from the prior task, prior to approving Patti's request. <br/>

-    Select **Refresh** on the menu bar. </br/>
+    Select **Refresh** on the menu bar.

-    Note how the Global Administrator role is now activated for Patti.
+    >**Note:** How the Global Administrator role is now activated for Patti.
 You have just verified that Patti has been assigned the Global Administrator role using Azure AD Privileged Identity Management.

 8. Close the InPrivate browser session.